djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 # Geostatistics: A Student Guide to Spatial Dependence and the Semivariogram

-Geostatistics is used when observations are attached to locations and **nearby values may be more similar than distant values**.
+Geostatistics is used when observations are tied to locations and nearby values may be more similar than distant values.

 Typical examples are: